ansys/pyansys-geometry/doc/source/getting_started/faq.rst

 You can verify that the installation was successful by checking whether the product has been installed on your file directory.
-If you are using the default installation directory, the product will be installed in the following directory:
+If you are using the default installation directory, the product is installed in the following directory:

 .. code-block:: bash